enkryptai/helm-charts/README.md

 git clone https://github.com/enkryptai/helm-charts.git
 ```

-**Kindly run Cloudformation stack first to create a cluster with the provided parameter.json file. `Parameter.json`  will be provided to you by Enkryptai team* *
+Kindly run Cloudformation stack first to create a cluster with the provided parameter.json file. `Parameter.json`  will be provided to you by Enkryptai team

-**1. CloudFormation stack.
+1. CloudFormation stack.

 For Cloudformation installation below file are needed.
 For initial Setup(POC Enkryptai will provide this)